isMann/CIS-2520-Projects/a1/README.md

-# A1: Arrays and Linked Lists<p>
+# A1<p>
 This project was assigned to give a better grasp on the differences between arrays and linked lists.
 The data was stored in a file defined by the user. ds_memory contains functions that handled the file, ds_array contains functions that handle the arrays and ds_list contains functions that handle the lists.
-The array and list had to insert, delete, swap and replace elements as well as keep track of the number of times the program reads and writes.
+The array and list had to insert, delete, swap and replace elements as well as keep track of the number of times the program reads and writes.<p>
+  A number of tests were performed insertion, deletion, replacement and swapping for both arrays and linked lists.
 Results for each can be found in the report analysis.pdf.